kagisearch/kagi-docs/kagi/src/plans/plan-types.md

 ![New Plans](media/new_plans.png)

 * The **Trial** plan is limited to 100 total searches.
+This plan is suited for those interest in exploring Kagi and are curious about paid search engines.
 * The **Standard** plan offers 200 searches for USD $5 per month.
 This plan is suited for users who are new to paid search engines and are looking to own their search experience.
 * The **Professional** plan offers 700 searches USD $10 per month.
 This plan is suited for internet professionals and developers who are prolific and advanced search usesrs.
-* The **Ultimate** plan offers unlimited searches for USD $25 per month and offers the most flexiblity and power to the user.
+* The [**Ultimate**](./plans/ultimate-plan.md) plan offers unlimited searches for USD $25 per month and offers the most flexiblity and power to the user.

-In addition to the individual plans we also offer bundled plans:
+In addition to the individual plans we also offer multi-user plans:

 ![Bundled Plans](media/bundled_plans.png)